slep2-0/MyOS/README.md

 **64 BIT LONG MODE - UEFI**

-# THIS IS THE DEVELOPER - NOT WORKING BRANCH.
+# THIS IS THE DEVELOPER BRANCH.

 **Kernel might boot here, might not, changes are made here, then are merged to master**
 =======